elemprod/lptask/README.md

-#lptask - Low Power Task Scheduler
+# Low Power Task Scheduler

- The C language cooperative / non-preemptive task scheduler module provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
+ LPTASK is a cooperative / non-preemptive task scheduler library which provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
 Once scheduled, a task's handler is executed from the main context once its interval timer expires.

 ## Major Features

 The scheduler offers the following features:

 * The scheduler's design has been optimized for low power embedded applications.
-Every design decision was made with an eye towards reducing the processors power consumption.
+Every design decision was made with the goal of performing the required work  and putting the the processors back to sleep as efficiently as possible.
 * The platform-specific port function make is easy for developers to take advantage of any sleep, timer and other power reduction mechanisms provided by a particular processor.
 * The core scheduler only module consumes ~1,000 bytes of ROM making it well suited for embedded platforms.
 * All scheduler and task memory is statically allocated, providing a fixed compile time memory footprint.
 * Each unbuffered scheduler task only requires 20 bytes of RAM on a typical 32-bit processor.
 * The scheduler is simple to learn and easy to use.
 Configuring and starting a new task only requires a few lines of code.
 * The scheduler encourages the practice of writing lightweight interrupt handlers which can improve the system responsiveness and stability of an embedded application.
 Work from interrupt handlers can easily be moved into the main context with minimal overhead.

 ## Comparison to Preemptive OS